-On November 1, 2017, the Company entered into an underwriting agreement related to a public offering of 6,250,000 shares of the Company's common stock, par value \$0.0001 per share.
-The offering closed on November 6, 2017 and the Company received net proceeds of \$141.0 million, after deducting underwriting discounts.
+On June 1, 2020, the Company entered into an underwriting agreement related to a public offering of 6,301,370 shares of its common stock, par value \$0.0001 per share, including the exercise in full by the underwriters of their option to purchase an additional 821,917 shares, at the public offering price of \$18.25 per share.
+The offering closed on June 5, 2020 and the Company received net proceeds of \$107.7 million, after deducting the underwriting discount, commissions and offering expenses.